oikos-cash/oikos-docs-bsc/content/contracts/Depot.md

 ### `withdrawOikos`

 - `withdrawOikos(uint amount)`: Only callable by the contract owner.
-Allows the owner to transfer SNX out of the Depot to themselves.
+Allows the owner to transfer OKS out of the Depot to themselves.

 ---